psychemedia/island-storynotes/carus-wilson/28-following-the-libel-case.md

 [Poole & Dorset Herald - Thursday 11 December 1856](https://britishnewspaperarchive.co.uk/viewer/BL/0002325/18561211/064/0007)

-Charles Gosling, a private soldier of the 96th Regiment, indicted for having, on the 26th of November, at Parkhurst Barracks, robbed his pay sergeaut, George Wolfe, of the sum of £7 9s., was acquitted.
+Charles Gosling, a private soldier of the 96th Regiment, indicted for having, on the 26th of November, at Parkhurst Barracks, robbed his pay sergeant, George Wolfe, of the sum of £7 9s., was acquitted.

 ```